pfeliciano1/TESLA-stock/README.md

-# TESLA-stock
+# Table of Contents
-Trend and possible prediction of the TSLA stock with data from 2010-2021
+- TESLA dataset from Kaggle
+- Jupyter notebook with trend and charts
+- Jupyter notebook with prediction model and chart with real trend and possible prediction